MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 When a frontline worker has access to the Field Service (Dynamics 365) mobile app without Field Service resource role and/or the Field Service resource field security profile

+>[!Note]
-Note: Business Unit is shown in the message when more than one business unit is present in the organization.
-A user who is part of multiple business units who does not have the Field Service Resource role or Securiyt Profile may be flagged for each business unit which they are a member.
+> Business unit is shown in the message when more than one business unit is present in the organization.
+A user who is part of multiple business units who does not have the **Field Service Resource** role or security profile may be flagged for each business unit of which they are a member.

 ### How to fix